 Doctors sometimes use various imaging studies, such as high-resolution computed tomography (CT) with or without biopsy, magnetic resonance imaging (MRI), high-resolution ultrasonography, or angiography to identify the adenoma before surgery.

 Treatment is usually surgical removal of the affected parathyroid gland.
 For people with only mildly elevated calcium levels who do not have symptoms or complications, doctors may instead monitor them regularly (called active surveillance).

-Occasionally, doctors give drugs such as cinacalcet or etelcalcetide to decrease secretion of PTH.
+Occasionally, doctors prescribe medications such as cinacalcet or etelcalcetide to decrease secretion of PTH.